 Glass harmonica, Gerhard Finkenbeiner, Waltham, Mass.
 (USA) 1983, Inv.
 No. 1988-1

-Click here for more information on the glass harmonica.
+Click here to play the glass harmonica.

 Citation: Rebecca Wolf, ‘Glass sounds or the fascination of transparency’, in: Materiality of Musical Instruments.
 A Virtual Exhibition.